 Whispers of Beer

-Next time you go out late at night, whether you push open the door of a convenience store or walk into the light of a tavern, don’t forget to order a beer.
+Next time you go out late at night, push open the door of a convenience store or walk into the light of a tavern, don’t forget to order a beer.
 Hold it, take a sip, and let it talk to the night for you.
 Perhaps the moon will reply to you with a letter, hidden in the foam, waiting for you to read.

 Users who liked